 Requirements for getting a mortgage in Germany

-In order to get a mortgage, you need to meet several criteria in Germany.
-The bank will prove your creditworthiness, this is the most important factor when it comes to loans and mortgages in Germany.
-Following will be considered by the bank:
+To get a mortgage, you need to meet several criteria in Germany.
+The bank will prove your creditworthiness; this is the most important factor when it comes to loans and mortgages in Germany.
+The following will be considered by the bank: